Do you qualify for extra help with your prescription drugs?

 Refer to your Evidence of Coverage for additional details on "extra help"/Low Income Assistance (LIS).
 The LIS premium chart will show you what your monthly plan premiums would be if you get extra help.

 To view the LIS premium chart, select your state and/or county below – then “view details” for the plan you are interested in.
 The LIS premium chart is on the right side of the page.

-Note: Limitations, copayments, & restrictions may apply.
+This information is not a complete description of benefits.
+Contact the plan for more information.
+Limitations, copayments, & restrictions may apply.
 Benefits may not be available for all plans.
 You must continue to pay your Medicare Part B premiums.

 Best available evidence